olehsekirkin/Automated-Trading-System/README.md

 The model evaluation is already integrated within the training of the MLMs (LSTM1.py and randomforestregression.py), so for the LSTM model I went with MSE (Mean Squared Error), RMSE (Root Mean Squared Error), MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error).
 For the Random Regression model I went with MSE, RMSE, MAE and R2 (Coefficient of Determination).

+  5. Backtesting: Both models have variables that you can modify to try and get the best of it but, what is the best combination?
+The LSTM model has n_steps, epochs, batch_size and test_size, there is thousand of different combinations that you need to try before deciding which one is the most accurate.
+But that changes in "LSTM1.2.py", where I added "#CONFIGURATION", where you can modify which configurations you want to try and let Python work through them, giving you only the best (based on either RMSE, MSE, MAE or MAPE, your choice).

+For the Random Regression model is much easier, playing around with the test_size is enough, then the other variable is n_estimators, which represents the number of trees in the forest, the higher the number the better the model, but the more time and computational power you need.

 Now I really have to do a quick explanation of what both LTSM model and DT model are, because this will help us understand what we are working with.

 ### LSTM model
 The Long Short-Term Memory (LSTM) model represents a breakthrough in the field of recurrent neural networks (RNNs), specifically designed to address the limitations of traditional RNNs when dealing with long sequences of data.
 LSTMs are particularly adept at learning and retaining information over extended periods, making them suitable for tasks involving time series data, natural language processing, and other applications with complex temporal dependencies.